Vaibhav-Khambayat/NSE_Interview_Coding_Test/README.md

 **Model**: The `Model` folder contains common files used by both controllers.
 These files encapsulate the logic for interacting with the database and executing stored procedures.

+**Views**: Please check the browserurl.txt file in the BrowserUrl folder for accessing the registration and login screens.

 **Documents**: The Documents folder is the designated location for storing uploaded files during the registration process.

 **SQL_Scripts**: The `SQL_Scripts` folder holds the SQL scripts necessary for setting up the database.
 Inside this folder, you will find a script to create the required tables and stored procedures for both registration and login.